 ABI research estimates mobile users will download 70 billion apps in 2013.
-With more businesses investing their marketing budgets in promoting mobile apps, it’s more important than ever to optimize spend to generate the largest return on your marketing investment.
+With more businesses investing their app marketing budget in promoting and tracking mobile services and games, it’s more important than ever to optimize spend to generate the largest return on your marketing investment.

-They Key to Running a Successful App Marketing Campaign
+The Key to an Optimized App Marketing Budget … and Campaign

 There isn’t a standard tracking method that spans across the entire landscape for mobile ad inventory.
 Ad networks, real-time bidding exchanges, and premium networks all support several types of tracking methodologies.
 However, incentivized networks and paid social referrals use tracking methods that support device identifying technologies, since reconciliation needs to happens once a conversion takes place.
 Depending on the media source, marketers need to recognize the tracking methodologies it supports.

 After you have the tracking capabilities in place, the second step of optimizing your mobile app budget is to analyze the data to turn it into actionable insights that improve your mobile app marketing campaign.